TimG27/MRI-recon/BART-in-container.md

 apptainer build container1.sif container1.def
 ````

-Now the apptainer build function will run.
+Now, the apptainer build function will run.
 After a few moments, your container image (.sif) will be created.

 You can test your container image by executing the runscript.